rishik897/data-analytics/README.md

 # data-analytics
 University of Manchester

+Hello!

-Second year Economics & Data Analytics student at the University of Manchester| Passionate About Financial Markets and Economic Policy
+I'm a second year Economics & Data Analytics student at the University of Manchester with an interest in economic policy and its implications in financial markets